chili-chips-ba/openeye-CamSI/README.md

+# Phase1 - openEye/CamSI
 <p align="center">
    <img width="140" src="https://github.com/chili-chips-ba/openeye/assets/67533663/07cb0f47-c9c7-483e-a028-0066342f5023">
 </p>

-# openEye-CamSI (Phase1)
-# Objective I
+## Objective I
-## Upgrade openCam Performance and Functionality
+### Upgrade openCam Performance and Functionality
 The goals of this development are to deliver complete video pipeline for three popular hi-rez imaging/camera sensors:
  - `2-lane RPiV2.1`, based on Sony IMX219, in `1280x720P@60Hz` RGB888 - `HD`
  - `4-lane OneInchEye`, based on Sony IMX283, in `1920x1080P@30Hz` RGB888 - `FHD`
- - `2-lane OV2740`, in a TBD "Webcam" setup for Lukas Henkel's [openLaptop](https://resources.altium.com/p/open-source-laptop-part-one)
+ - `2-lane OV2740`, in a "Webcam" setup for Lukas Henkel's [openLaptop](https://resources.altium.com/p/open-source-laptop-part-one)

 This is for mature, low-cost **Artix7 FPGAs**, by using its **IBUFDS, IDELAY, ISERDES** primitives in the camera front-end.
 These primitives are available in all IOBs, hence ubiquitous, relatively easy to work with, and already supported by opensource PNR for Xilinx Series7.
 This also allows future reduction of the total solution cost by migrating to [Spartan7](https://www.xilinx.com/video/fpga/spartan-7-technical-overview.html?_ga=2.252819658.271111311.1715447274-1421952438.1715447272), which does not have GTP transceivers (aka "true SerDes").